finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/cutadapt_demultiplexing.md

 # Demultiplexing with (stand-alone) Cutadapt

-The following example is for the librarie AMVG06 (marker 18S Eukaryote for savanas and pastures soils).
+The following example is for the librarie AMVG06 (marker 18S Eukaryote for savanas and pastures soils, project BING).

 ### Install Cutadapt